ejdam87/leetcode-hub/README.md

 # Leetcode hub

-This is a collection of solutions of certain leetcode problems writen in C++.
+This is a collection of solutions of certain leetcode problems writen in C++ and Python.